Lingual papillae: Depapillation

 In some diseases, there can be depapillation of the tongue, where the lingual papillae are lost, leaving a smooth, red and possibly sore area.
 Examples of depapillating oral conditions include geographic tongue, median rhomboid glossitis and other types of glossitis.
 The term glossitis, particularly atrophic glossitis is often used synonymously with depapillation.
 Where the entire dorsal surface of the tongue has lost its papillae, this is sometimes termed "bald tongue".
 Nutritional deficiencies of iron, folic acid, and B vitamins may cause depapillation of the tongue.

 Papillitis/hypertrophy

 Papillitis refers to inflammation of the papillae, and sometimes the term hypertrophy is used interchangeably.

 In foliate papillitis the foliate papillae appear swollen.
 This may occur due to mechanical irritation, or as a reaction to an upper respiratory tract infection.
 Other sources state that foliate papilitis refers to inflammation of the lingual tonsil, which is lymphoid tissue.

-History

-Etymology

-The term lingual is derived from the Latin word lingua meaning "tongue" or "speech".
-Papilla is from Latin, meaning "nipple".

-Vallate (pronounced \ˈva-ˌlāt\) is from the Latin word vallum (rampart, wall), and means "having a raised edge surrounding a depression".
-This refers to the circular mucosal elevation which surrounds the circumvallate papillae.

-Fungiform (pronounced \ˈfən-jə-ˌfȯrm\) is from the Latin words fungus (mushroom) and forma, and means "shaped like a mushroom or fungus".

-Foliate (pronounced \ˈfō-lē-ət\) is from the Latin word foliatus (leafy), and means "shaped like a leaf".

-Filiform (pronounced \ˈfi-lə-ˌfȯrm-\) is from the Latin word fīlum (thread), and means "shaped like a filament or thread".

 Other animals

+Seven types of papillae are described in domestic mammals, with their presence and distribution being species-specific: